IC-AISE'2026 Header

-International Conference on AI in Systems Engineering (IC-AISE'2025)
+International Conference on AI in Systems Engineering

-IC-AISE'2025 : International Conference on AI in Systems Engineering
+IC-AISE'2026: International Conference on AI in Systems Engineering

-April 17-18, 2025 Beni Mellal (Morocco)
+April 23–24, 2026 Beni Mellal (Morocco)

 Invitation

-The organizing committee of the International Conference on AI in Systems Engineering (IC-AISE'2025) is pleased to invite you to Beni Mellal, Morocco in 17 and 18 April 2025 to meet researchers from various research laboratories around the world.
-IC-AISE is a privileged moment of transversal scientific exchanges.
-During the two days, the IC-AISE will bring together researchers, young researchers, to address issues arising from fields related to the use of artificial intelligence as well as the security of new telecommunications systems (Smart Cities, LiFi technology, Autonomous, and connected vehicle, Energy-efficient small cell networks, automation of security protocols, etc.).
+During the two days, the IC-AISE will bring together researchers and young researchers to address issues arising from fields related to the use of artificial intelligence as well as the security of new telecommunications systems (Smart Cities, LiFi technology, Autonomous and connected vehicles, Energy-efficient small cell networks, automation of security protocols, etc.).

 The main objective of this International Conference is to allow interested parties to better discover current advances in fields related to Artificial Intelligence and its applications in different engineering domain.
 It will offer specialists the opportunity to establish privileged contacts in the scientific community, in particular with other laboratories and research teams.
 In addition, this international symposium will allow French-speaking researchers to discuss their work and initiatives; and will be able to give doctoral students the opportunity to gain a broad overview of their field of research and to benefit from a first contact that is both rigorous and benevolent with all the related activities.
 Finally, it will also be an opportunity to share on the perspectives and projects in progress.

-This edition will be held from 17 to 18 April 2025 at FPBM-USMS.
+This edition will be held from 23 to 24 April 2026 at FPBM-USMS.

 Pr.
 Said SAFI